Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

   range for your network so that you can use it in multiple places within your code.

+## Configuration formatting and validation
+Terraform comes with a built-in configuration formatting tool which can be called via `terraform fmt`.
+Additionally, Terraform allows for configuration validation via `terraform validate` command which checks that a configuration is syntactically valid and internally consistent

+### Exercise
+- introduce cosmetic changes to main.tf (by increasing a number of leading spaces on one of the strings)
+- run `git diff` to see the delta
+- run `terraform validate` to check if configuration is still valid
+- run `terraform fmt` and then `git diff` to make sure that your changes are gone.

 ## Show the configuration graph
 Terraform can scan the configuration (even before it is applied) and generate the structure of the configuration as a graph in DOT language - see